lihuu/Redis4j/README.md

-Redis wrapper for java.
-No external dependencies,No cluster, no sentinel, just run it in your application.
+A [redis](https://github.com/redis/redis) launcher for java, inspired by [MariaDB4j](https://github.com/MariaDB4j/MariaDB4j).
+No external environment dependencies,No cluster, no sentinel, just run it in your java integration tests.